hfinkel/lfort/docs/UsersManual.rst

 **-f[no-]diagnostics-show-name**
    Enable the display of the diagnostic name.
-   This option, which defaults to off, controls whether or not Clang prints the associated name.
+   This option, which defaults to off, controls whether or not LFort prints the associated name.

 .. _opt_fdiagnostics-show-option: